synexcoder01/synex_cubing_tools/README.md

 Q: How can I export .json files on cstimer.net

 A: Click on export, then file, and the exported .json file should be in your download folder.

-# For the developers!!!

-I didn't upload any source code straight to the repository.
-If you need it, then simply download the version you need, and it will be there, as a python file.